cappig/MC-server-status-bot/README.md

 # MC server status bot

-***This bot is still in development and some features aren't yet available***
+***This bot is still in development and some features aren't yet available*** The [mcsrvstatus](https://api.mcsrvstat.us/) api is used to get the info about the server.

 ## *Commands*
 Admin command: